-Donia Youssef is judging our 2021 Screenplay Award.
-She works in TV and film with experience reading many scripts.
+Donia Youssef works in TV and film with experience reading many scripts and is judging our 2021 Screenplay Award.
 Donia is currently working with a professional script doctor on a few of her scripts for a TV series, animation and feature film.

 Award Winning Author, Donia is playing to her strengths and in parallel with her existing successful business, Tiny Angels Ltd - a renowned modelling and acting agency for children, she recently launched Tiny Angels Press which is a Publishing House supporting cancer charities and other cancer survivors who just like her, want to share their own stories and experiences.
 Proceeds from her book series are helping charitable causes.